 Barcodes were introduced to increase efficiency and speed, and they still serve that purpose today.
 There are hundreds of kinds of barcodes today that all have a variety of uses for inventory tracking, retail sales, regulatory compliance, data capture, and more.
 Standards for these barcodes are upheld by GS1, a global standards organization with over two million member companies.
 GS1 can help determine what kind of barcode(s) you need, whether you need a human readable component, the capacity of the barcode, and more, depending on what the barcode is being scanned for.

 The first step to creating a barcode is to know what the barcode is being scanned for.
 If the barcode is being scanned at a retail point of sale (POS), you need a UPC code.
 If you are selling online, you’ll need a Global Trade Item Number (GTIN) along with a UPC code.
-For inventory and warehousing, you’ll need specific barcodes that might encode more information along with the GTIN, like batch/lot number, weight, expiration, etc. To get a GTIN, you can go to GS1’s website to license and create one for your products.
+For inventory and warehousing, you’ll need specific barcodes that might encode more information along with the GTIN, like batch/lot number, weight, expiration, etc. Get started by licensing a GS1 Company Prefix or a GS1 US GTIN.

 Barcodes truly make the world go around and the supply chain work.
 The main function hasn’t changed over the years, but they are becoming more widespread and sophisticated, and their uses are never-ending.
 The main function of the barcode is to increase efficiency by holding essential data and reduce errors that come from manual processes.
 While technology advances, so does barcoding.
 The 1D linear barcode will always have a purpose in the supply chain, but we are starting to see more uses of the 2D matrix barcodes and composite barcodes in restaurants for menus or additional advertising on product packaging.
 This will only continue to increase efficiency, improve the consumer experience with more data, and unlock new barcoding opportunities in multiple industries!